plourenco/website-blog/src/posts/proto-prototype/index.md

 # Prototypal inheritance 😳

-ES6 provides us the stereotyped `class` syntax.
-However, under the hood, classes are not really something contemporary.
+ES6 provides us with the stereotyped `class` syntax.
+However, under the hood, classes are not something contemporary.
 To further understand how we can play with prototypes to implement pre-ES6 inheritance, consider the following
 example: